 Each submission can have only one first author.
+Co-authors are NOT to be listed in the submission.
 The first author MUST attend the Academy meeting and is solely responsible for presentation of accepted abstracts.

 Application is made by submitting a case report outline in the online submission system.
 The reviewers will determine whether the presentation style will be a poster or a paper.
 Upon acceptance, paper presenters will need to submit a PowerPoint® presentation.

 The reviewers take into account the overall quality of each submission and consider:

 - The pertinent details and appropriate ancillary testing to support the case

 - The overall presentation of the case including writing skills

 - The adherence to Residents Day abstract criteria Residents are strongly advised to utilize the American Academy of Optometry’s Scientific Program resources page for tips in preparing and submitting your scientific abstract.